goFrendiAsgard/api-exercise-alta/ec2/README.md

 * Launch an EC2 instance (Using ubuntu is suggested, ensure you choose the free-tier plan)
 * Create pair and download the key
 * Look for your instance detail (IPv4 address/IPv4 DNS)
-* Login to your EC2 by invoking: `ssh -i ssh -i personal-aws.pem ubuntu@ec2-18-142-95-76.ap-southeast-1.compute.amazonaws.com` (`personal-aws.pem` is your key, while `ubuntu@ec2-18-142-95-76.ap-southeast-1.compute.amazonaws.com` is your IPv4 DNS)
+* Login to your EC2 by invoking: `ssh -i personal-aws.pem ubuntu@ec2-18-142-95-76.ap-southeast-1.compute.amazonaws.com` (`personal-aws.pem` is your key, while `ubuntu@ec2-18-142-95-76.ap-southeast-1.compute.amazonaws.com` is your IPv4 DNS)
 * Install docker:

 ```bash